Cyber disputes loom large as Obama meets China's Xi

+BRIEF-Beijing Tongtech announces FY 2016 dividend payment and change of general manager

+* To use undistributed profits to pay a cash dividend of 1.8 yuan (pre-tax) per 10 shares to shareholders for FY 2016

-SAN JOSE, California President Barack Obama will complain to Chinese President Xi Jinping at a summit on Friday about alleged Chinese hacking of U.S. secrets, even as the White House faces growing questions at home over American government surveillance.
+SAN JOSE, Calif., June 7 President Barack Obama will complain to Chinese President Xi Jinping at a summit on Friday about alleged Chinese hacking of U.S. secrets, even as the White House faces growing questions at home over American government surveillance.

-Meeting at the luxurious Sunnylands estate near Palm Springs in California, Obama will seek Xi's assurance that he takes seriously accusations of growing Chinese cyberspying, including snooping on advanced U.S. weapons designs.

 "All nations need to abide by international norms and affirm clear rules of the road," a U.S. official told reporters in previewing the summit.
 "That's the backdrop to the discussions that the two presidents will have."

-Dispute over cybersecurity could test the two leader's ability to get along when they meet in the Californian desert in talks that are billed as an informal get-to-know-you encounter.
+Dispute over cybersecurity could test the two men's ability to get along when they meet in the Californian desert in talks that are billed as an informal get-to-know-you encounter.

 But in his first meeting with Obama since taking over China's presidency in March, Xi may not be in a conciliatory mood.